jimoy3r/food-shopping/README.md

 Output:
 1) Itemized List of foods & quantities to buy for given number of days and body goal.
-  a) for each item show count, item name, units, single item cost, total line item costs, per serving cals, total cals
+  a) for each item show count, item name, units, single item cost, total line item costs, per serving cals, total cals.

-2) Grand total cost, Daily calories
+2) Grand total cost at checkout, Daily calories

+Software Product will be a mobile app that targets Android and IOS.